lochness-labs/facebook-ingestion/README.md

 - Every 55 minutes, between 6 and 20, from Mondays to Fridays
 - At 10, on Saturdays and Sundays

+## Contributing

+Feel free to contribute!
+Create an issue and submit PRs (pull requests) in the repository.
+Contributing to this project assumes a certain level of familiarity with the Python language and concepts such as virtualenvs, pip, modules, etc.

 ## License

 This project is licensed under the **Apache License 2.0**.